OCTO-Hurricane/Auditrex/documentation/architecture/data-model.md

 }
 ```

 A requirement node can be covered by typical reference controls.
 A requirement node can cover typical threats.
 This information is provided in the form of optional links between requirement nodes and reference controls/threats.
-This is only informative, but is an important added value of CISO Assistant.
+This is only informative, but is an important added value of Auditrex.

 The order_id variable allows to sort the requirements nodes, it starts at 0 and is incremented automatically in a given group at import.